Summer Authentic Research Experiences (SARE)

 Related Opportunities / Requirements

-Students participating in SARE will be expected to present research results at the Idaho Conference on Undergraduate Research (ICUR) in July 2025, as well as the Idaho NSF EPSCoR Annual Meeting in December 2025.
+Students participating in SARE will be expected to present research results at the Idaho Conference on Undergraduate Research (ICUR) in July 2026, as well as the Idaho NSF EPSCoR Annual Meeting.
 Students will be expected to participate in a virtual Summer Research Community, hosted by Boise State University, and network with other students in the SARE program.
 Students will also be required to submit a research profile to the Idaho EPSCoR website.

 Contact Information